 Word Scramble

-#4 - Have a Bonus Round
+Tip 4: Have a Bonus Round

 A bonus round is where you can get a little outside the box.
-You can break away from the question and answer format entirely and go for something altogether more wacky:
+You can break away from the question-and-answer format entirely and go for something altogether more wacky:

 - Household recreation - Task your players to recreate a famous movie scene with anything they can find around the house.
 Take a vote at the end and award the points to the most popular recreation.